bartokon/ccsds123/docs/system_overview.md

 ## Build and regression flow

 1. `tools/gen_impl_params.py` reads `tools/conf.json` and emits both VHDL and Verilog parameter files so every implementation shares the same image dimensions and coder settings. 【F:tools/gen_impl_params.py†L1-L33】
-2. `make compare` compiles the C++ reference, generates the gradient test cube, launches the Vivado simulation, and finishes by invoking `tools/compare_bitstreams.py` to check that the HDL payload matches the software payload byte-for-byte. 【F:Makefile†L63-L101】
+2. `make run_compare` executes the C++ unit tests, compiles the reference codec, generates the gradient test cube, launches the Vivado simulation, and finishes by invoking `tools/compare_bitstreams.py` to validate the HDL payload against the software payload at both the byte and bit level while decoding each stream for a lossless round-trip. 【F:Makefile†L63-L109】
-3. The comparison script can also export the C++ payload (`--payload-output`) so deeper debugging can be done without rerunning the encoder. 【F:tools/compare_bitstreams.py†L52-L71】
+3. The comparison script can export the C++ payload (`--payload-output`) and now emits detailed mismatch diagnostics to speed up debug loops. 【F:tools/compare_bitstreams.py†L1-L348】

 ## Notes on header versions